 Arvind Narayanan

-Arvind Narayanan is a professor of computer science at Princeton University and the incoming director of Princeton’s Center for Information Technology Policy.
-He also led the Princeton Web Transparency and Accountability Project, which focused on uncovering how companies collect and use our personal information.
-Narayanan co-created a massive open online course and textbook on bitcoin and cryptocurrency technologies, which has been used in over 150 courses worldwide.
-His recent work has shown how machine learning reflects cultural stereotypes, and his doctoral research showed the fundamental limits of de-identification.
-Narayanan is a recipient of the Presidential Early Career Award for Scientists and Engineers, twice recipient of the Privacy Enhancing Technologies Award, and thrice recipient of the Privacy Papers for Policy Makers Award.
+Arvind Narayanan is a professor of computer science at Princeton University and the director of the Center for Information Technology Policy.
+He co-authored a textbook on fairness and machine learning and is currently co-authoring a book on AI snake oil.
+He led the Princeton Web Transparency and Accountability Project to uncover how companies collect and use our personal information.
+His work was among the first to show how machine learning reflects cultural stereotypes, and his doctoral research showed the fundamental limits of de-identification.
+Narayanan is a recipient of the Presidential Early Career Award for Scientists and Engineers (PECASE), twice a recipient of the Privacy Enhancing Technologies Award, and thrice a recipient of the Privacy Papers for Policy Makers Award.